 Failure to Train

 The operation of 18-wheelers requires a high level of continuous training and experience.
-When inexperienced drivers get behind the wheel of an 18-wheeler it can have devastating consequences.
-Every year, a number of innocent people are harmed by the consequences of inexperienced drivers.
+When inexperienced drivers get behind the wheel of an 18-wheeler, it can have devastating consequences.
+Every year, several innocent people are harmed by the consequences of inexperienced drivers.

-These trailers can often way up to 80,000 pounds and often times can carry hazardous materials.
-In order to drive one of these large vehicles or commercial trucks, a commercial driver’s license (CDL) is required.
-However, this license is not enough to ensure proper training in driving a commercial vehicle.
+These trailers can often weigh up to 80,000 pounds and often carry hazardous materials.
+To drive one of these large vehicles or commercial trucks, a commercial driver’s license (CDL) is required.
+However, this license is insufficient to ensure proper training in commercial vehicle driving.
 Commercial truck drivers must attend an educational program to help compensate for their training.
 Yet, many of these schools train for too short a period or may not event provide the necessary and required training for individuals.
-Classroom training is often not enough, and many of these schools still only offer paper-based lessons and little to no driving instruction.
-As a result, many of these drives end up feeling unprepared for their work ahead.
+Classroom training is often insufficient, and many schools only offer paper-based lessons and little to no driving instruction.
+As a result, many of these drives feel unprepared for their work.

 If you have been involved in an accident with a large truck, your case should be investigated for liability.
-If a trucking company’s negligence contributed to the accident you suffered, its owners may be liable for your losses.
+If a trucking company’s negligence contributed to your accident, its owners may be liable for your losses.
 Our OKC trucking company negligence lawyers can help you protect your rights.

 Contact Us